 Southern Thailand’s West Coast, Krabi, has been gaining popularity ever since there has been a gradual over-commercialisation of islands Phuket and Koh Samui.
 Now a popular tourist destination with its own airport that welcomes international flights, feast your eyes on the many wonders that have made Krabi what it is today: the many off-shore islands, the dense mangrove forests, the craggy, sheer limestone cliffs.
 A quirky compact town that provides you with the ultimate idyllic getaway, be awestruck by the number of things you can do in this peaceful small town.
 With an exciting list all planned out, we recommend you the top 30 things to do in Krabi for the perfect islander adventure:

 With more than 100 islands to choose from, island hopping is probably on the top of the list for any first time visitor in Krabi.
-Discover Krabi's hidden gems by going on an island hopping tour by experiencing some of Krabi's top islands including the Koh Poda, the Chicken Island, Tup Island and the Phranang Cave beach.
+Discover Krabi’s hidden gems by going on an island hopping tour by experiencing some of Krabi’s top islands including the Koh Poda, the Chicken Island, Koh Mor, and Koh Tub.
 Alternatively, if you are a keen adventurer, feel free to rent a boat from Krabi Town and explore the islands yourself!

 2. Visit the sacred Tiger Cave Temple